UNCOVER THE MYSTERIES

 - Research scientist

-Check out where some of our recent molecular biology graduates have ended up: Research Technician at Nationwide Children’s Hospital, Columbus OH, Research Assistant at University Hospital Case Western Reserve University Cleveland OH and Graduate Schools such as Vanderbilt University, University of Cincinnati, Ohio University, Baylor College of Medicine and University of Kentucky.
+Check out where some of our recent molecular biology graduates have ended up: Research Technician at Nationwide Children’s Hospital, Columbus, OH, Research Assistant at University Hospital Case Western Reserve University Cleveland, OH and Graduate Schools such as Harvard, Stanford, Vanderbilt University, University of Cincinnati, Ohio University, Baylor College of Medicine, University of Kentucky and Harvard University.

 525 South Main Street